The following article addresses some frequently asked questions about the Box for Salesforce integration.

 See the Enabling Salesforce (Mobile) section of Installing and Configuring Box for Salesforce.

 What restrictions can an admin place around Salesforce content in Box?

-- Read/Write access on Salesforce translates to an Editor role in Box.
+- Read/Edit access on Salesforce translates to an Editor role in Box.

 - Read-only access on Salesforce translates to a Viewer role in Box.

 The Box for Salesforce integration ensures all permissions are in sync.

 When users create a Box folder for a Salesforce record, they are added as collaborators and, therefore, only have access to this specific subfolder.
 A user can see the folder path that leads to the record-specific folder without seeing any other content within those folders along the way.

 More information: What are the different access levels for collaborators?

 No, Box for Salesforce currently does not support Salesforce communities.

 How can I customize the Box for Salesforce integration?